altayaydemir/altay-dot-wtf/data/notes/jakobs-law.md

 <a href="mailto:a+vanschneider@aydemir.io">a+vanschneider@aydemir.io</a>
 ```

-A direct click to to that link would open `Mail.app`, which was not my aim.
+A direct click to that link would open `Mail.app`, which was not my aim.

 - I tried to select the text, didn't work.
 - I tried to right click the `a` so I could select `copy link` from the context menu, didn't work.